-In all but two states (Iowa and New Hampshire), drivers are required to buy a minimum amount of auto liability insurance — the most basic type of car insurance available.
-Auto liability insurance helps protect you in case you harm another person or property while driving your car.
+But if you live in New Hampshire, you're in luck.
+It's the only state without laws mandating that drivers buy at least the minimum amount of auto liability insurance -- the most basic type of car insurance available.
+Auto liability insurance helps protect you in case you harm a person or property while driving your car.

 What are the auto liability limits in my state?

 In New Hampshire, though you aren't required to buy auto insurance, you must be able to prove you're financially responsible enough to pay for damage (out of your own pocket) if you cause an auto accident.

 If you can't, you may lose your driving privileges, according to the State of New Hampshire Insurance Department.

 In all the other states, as well as Washington, D.C., auto insurance is mandatory, although there is wiggle room in some places as long as you can show you can pay for any damage you cause.
 That typically means you'd better be rich.
 Or own a lot of cars.

 For instance, if you don't want to buy auto insurance in Iowa, you can have a $55,000 bond on file with the Department of Motor Vehicles, says Chance McElhaney, a spokesman for the Iowa Insurance Division.
 That money is meant to cover payment for damage caused by the driver who's at fault in an accident.